Cheapest ways to watch Sky Sports without a subscription (June 2025)

 Is Club Lloyds worth it for the interest?

-The two monthly savings accounts are decent options, but the in-account interest can be easily beaten by savings rates elsewhere.
+The monthly savings account is a great option, especially since it’s fixed for a year.
+But the in-account interest and other ‘Advantage’ savers can be easily beaten by savings rates elsewhere.

 You can use your card abroad for spending and cash withdrawals without any charge.
 That means it’s a decent pick for your holidays, though a handful of alternatives will earn you cashback on top.